f4exb/sdrangel/Readme.md

 `mkdir build && cd build && cmake ../ && make`

-<h2>For Fedora 23 or 22</h2>

-Install the prerequiste packages:
+<h2>openSUSE</h2>

+This has been tested with the bleeding edge "Thumbleweed" distribution:

+`sudo zypper install cmake fftw3-devel gcc-c++ libusb-1_0-devel libqt5-qtbase-devel libQt5OpenGL-devel libqt5-qtmultimedia-devel libqt5-qttools-devel libQt5Network-devel libQt5Widgets-devel boost-devel alsa-devel pulseaudio`

+Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

+Note for udev rules: installed udev rules for BladeRF and HackRF are targetted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
+This is not the case in openSUSE.
+To make the udev rules file compatible just remove the `GROUP` parameter on all lines and change `MODE` parameter to `666`.

+<h2>Fedora</h2>

+This has been tested with Fedora 23 and 22:

   - `sudo dnf groupinstall "C Development Tools and Libraries"`
   - `sudo dnf install mesa-libGL-devel`
-  - `sudo dnf install cmake.x86_64 gcc-c++ pkgconfig fftw-devel libusb-devel qt5-qtbase-devel qt5-qtmultimedia-devel qt5-qttools-devel boost-devel pulseaudio alsa-lib-devel`
+  - `sudo dnf install cmake gcc-c++ pkgconfig fftw-devel libusb-devel qt5-qtbase-devel qt5-qtmultimedia-devel qt5-qttools-devel boost-devel pulseaudio alsa-lib-devel`

-Build with no special options discussed elsewhere in this page:

-`mkdir build && cd build && cmake ../ && make`

-Note for udev rules: installed udev rules for BladeRF and HackRF are targetted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
-This is not the case in Fedora.
-To make the udev rules file compatible just remove the `GROUP` parameter on all lines and change `MODE` parameter to `666`.
+Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

+Note for udev rules: the same as for openSUSE applies.
+This is detailed in the previous paragraph for openSUSE.

 <h1>Known Issues</h1>